jbothma/ejabberd_tests/README.md

 The MySQL database schema is in ejabberd/apps/ejabberd/priv/mysql.sql.

-The variable table_type has been removed in MySQL 5.2 and should be replaced with storage_engine in this version and later.
+The `table_type` variable has been removed in MySQL 5.2 and should be replaced with `storage_engine` in this version and later.

 ### Redis